kedro-org/kedro/docs/source/visualisation/visualise_charts_with_plotly.md

 ## Visualisation with Matplotlib

-[Matplotlib](https://matplotlib.org/) is a Python library for creating static, animated, and interactive visualisations.
 Integrating Matplotlib into Kedro-Viz allows you to output charts as part of your pipeline visualisation.

 ```{note}
 The MatplotlibWriter dataset converts Matplotlib objects to image files.
 This means that Matplotlib charts within Kedro-Viz are static and not interactive, unlike the Plotly charts seen above.